citp/privacy-policy-historical/e/ed/edm/edmontonjournal.com.md

-> *The following text is extracted and transformed from the edmontonjournal.com privacy policy that was archived on 2018-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181230021532id_/https%3A//www.postmedia.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the edmontonjournal.com privacy policy that was archived on 2019-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190630224033id_/https%3A//www.postmedia.com/privacy-statement) for the most accurate reproduction.*

 # Privacy Statement – Postmedia Pages

 ## Your Privacy is Important to Us

+ **Last Updated: 06-05-2019  **

+Click [here](https://pages.postmedia.com/privacy-statement/#technology) to jump down to Use of Technology and learn more about recent updates to our targeted advertising services, including how you can opt-out.

 Postmedia Network Canada Corp. and its affiliated and subsidiary entities, including Postmedia Network Inc. (“Postmedia ”, “we” or “us”) are committed to protecting your privacy and safeguarding your Personal Information (as defined below) we always strive to be transparent about the data we collect about you, how it is used and with whom it is shared.
 The Postmedia Privacy Policy (available[ here](http://www.postmedia.com/wp-content/uploads/2014/09/Postmedia-Privacy-Policy-Final.pdf)) and this Privacy Statement (collectively, the “ **Privacy Policy** ”) describe how we may collect, use and disclose Personal Information of subscribers, customers, site visitors, etc. (collectively “ **you** ” or “ **Users** ”).
 The Privacy Policy applies to all Postmedia [websites](http://www.postmedia.com/brands/), applications, and services (each a “Property” or, collectively, “Properties”).
 These Properties may be subject to change from time to time in Postmedia’s sole discretion.